-Let’s start here on Earth exploring the SDSS itself.
+We begin our voyages here on Earth, exploring the SDSS itself.
 This section enables students to explore the SDSS telescope, its associated instruments, and how data are stored and retrieved.

-My Special Place teaches students to use tables and a special star finder to locate and investigate a unique place within the SDSS database that acts as a starting point for many different activities in Voyages.
-Students relate an area of the sky they are familiar with to how it appears in SkyServer, thus building a sense of the magnification and detail contained in the database.
+This activity teaches students to use tables and a star finder to locate a unique place within the SDSS database that can act as a starting point for many different activities in Voyages.
+Students can relate an area of the sky they are familiar with to how it appears in SkyServer, thus building a sense of the magnification and detail of the SDSS images.

 Consider printing a copy of the start wheel included in this activity and teaching students how to use it in advance.
 Consider holding a star party.
 This will ground students’ abstract explorations in personal experience.

 The SkyServer makes it easy to scroll through the SDSS imaging data and explore the full zoo of objects therein.
 This activity begins by providing students with a field guide for recognizing stars, galaxies, asteroids, and more.
 With this knowledge in hand, students are set free to search for examples on their own in the vast SDSS dataset.
 For more information, see our detailed teaching guide.